Gamerz261/passwordCrackingAssignment/README.md

 ### RUNNING THIS PROGRAM LOCALLY

-To run this program please download and install all of the nessecary dependencies and run the example command above
+To run this program please download and install all the necessary dependencies and run the example command above